 The Duncan Volunteer Fire Department (DVFD) celebrated its 100 year anniversary in 2002.
 A book has been written about this dedicated fire department and its history throughout the years.

-The DVFD is dedicated to protecting the community and its visitors through public education, fire prevention, fire suppression, emergency rescue, disaster preparedness, and other services, and are first responders in the event of many emergency and non-emergency incidents.
+The DVFD is dedicated to protecting the community and its visitors through public education, fire prevention, fire suppression, emergency rescue, disaster preparedness, and other services, and are the first responders in the event of many emergency and non-emergency incidents.
 The DVFD also provides mutual aid to other fire departments in the Cowichan Valley.
 Fire Chief Mike McKinlay commands a department of 25 Firefighters, 8 line Officers and 3 Command Officers answering approximately 230 calls annually.

 For further information, please contact the non-emergency phone number at 250-746-5211 or email firstname.lastname@example.org.